THOMASELOVE/432-classes-2026/class01/README.md

 - The HTML link provides the version of the slides that I suggest you focus on during class.
 - Some people may find the PDF version of the slides (with 2 slides per page) easier to take notes on.
 - The Code link provides the Quarto code I used to build the slides.
-Hit the download button after clicking the link above if you want the `.qmd` file.
+Hit the download button after clicking the link to save the `.qmd` file.
 - We attempt to record **every** 432 class via Zoom and post the recording to [Canvas](https://canvas.case.edu), but there have occasionally been problems in the past.

 ---